Extending APScheduler¶

 from apscheduler.abc import DataStore, EventBroker

-class MyCustomDataStore(Datastore):
+class MyCustomDataStore(DataStore):

-def start(self, event_broker: EventBroker) -> None:
+async def start(self, exit_stack: AsyncExitStack, event_broker: EventBroker) -> None:

-... # Save the event broker in a member attribute and initialize the store
+# Save the event broker in a member attribute and initialize the store

 # See the interface class for the rest of the abstract methods

-Handling temporary failures¶
+Handling temporary failures

-If you plan to make the data store implementation public, it is strongly recommended that you make an effort to ensure that the implementation can tolerate the loss of connectivity to the backing store.
+If you plan to make your data store implementation public, it is strongly recommended that you make an effort to ensure that the implementation can tolerate the loss of connectivity to the backing store.
 The Tenacity library is used for this purpose by the built-in stores to retry operations in case of a disconnection.
 If you use it to retry operations when exceptions are raised, it is important to only do that in cases of temporary errors, like connectivity loss, and not in cases like authentication failure, missing database and so forth.
 See the built-in data store implementations and Tenacity documentation for more information on how to pick the exceptions on which to retry the operations.